INFORMATION THAT WE COLLECT

 - To request access to all your personal data processed by us.
 Subsequent requests for access addressed to us that are manifestly submitted for causing nuisance or harm to us, will not be dealt with;

 - To ask that any personal data pertaining to you that are inaccurate, are corrected free of charge.
 If a request for correction is submitted, such request shall be accompanied by proof of the flawed nature of the data for which correction is asked;

 - To withdraw your earlier given consent for processing your personal data.
-You can withdraw your consent at any time by sending an email to the Company (firstname.lastname@example.org);
+You can withdraw your consent at any time by completing the Data Subject Request Form;

 - Instead of deletion, you can also ask that we limit the processing of your personal data if and when (a) you contest the accuracy of that data, (b) the processing is illegitimate or (c) the data are no longer needed for the purposes listed but you need them to defend yourself in judicial proceedings;

 - To oppose the processing of personal data if you are able to prove that there are serious and justified reasons connected with particular circumstances that warrant such opposition.
 However, if the intended processing qualifies as direct marketing, you have the right to oppose such processing free of charge and without justification;